AkhilR121/React-Practice/README.md

 ## Guidelines

-1. Always make sure you rebase your branch with the latest changes from the main branch every morning.
+1. Always make sure you merge your branch with the latest changes from the main branch every morning.

-2. Also make sure, as soon as you rebase your branch to run the following
+2. Also make sure, as soon as you merge your branch to run the following
    command:

    ```bash